OpenMined/PyGrid-deprecated---see-PySyft-/examples/README.md

  - **model-centric**.
 Go here if you want to use PyGrid plattform from a model-centric perspective.
 See this [link](https://github.com/OpenMined/PyGrid#data-centric-fl) for more detail (_comming soon_).

 ## How to Run This Tutorial?
 Very easy!
 Make sure you have [PySyft](https://github.com/OpenMined/PySyft#installation) and [docker-compose](https://docs.docker.com/compose/install/) installed.
+Make sure you edit your hosts files according to [this](https://github.com/OpenMined/PyGrid#1-setting-the-your-hostfile)
 If you already have these requirements installed, just clone this repo and run **`docker-compose up`** from root PyGrid folder.
 In this way, you make sure you have latest changes.

 If you want, you can create your own docker-compose using built in images from [docker-hub](https://hub.docker.com/u/openmined) for your own purposes.